PSUmodeling/Cycles/docs/index.md

    Brief mode has minimal screen output.
    Verbose mode has verbose screen output for users to understand the simulation processes.
-   Debugging mode is the most useful in Unix operating system, stopping the simulation when NAN or overflow errors occur.
+   Debugging mode is the most useful in Unix operating systems, stopping the simulation when NAN or overflow errors occur.

 3. Cycles includes a "multi-mode" feature that enables users to run batch simulations.
    In multi-mode, a master control file (or [multi-mode file](#multi-mode-file)) in the input folder is required.